KemalSahin2001/DiabeticDataClassification/README.md

 If you wish to contribute, please fork the repository and submit a pull request.

-## 📄 License
-This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## 📬 Contact
-For any queries or discussions regarding this project, please reach out via [your contact method].
+For any queries or discussions regarding this project, please reach out via kmlshnbusiness@gmail.com.